Haunted Halloween Theme Park Attraction

 - CITY UNDER SIEGE: The insane and unruly run rampant in the streets of DC UNIVERSE.
 Prepare to feel really uncomfortable with these comic-like characters running amuck.

-- EXILE HILL: Banished from mortality, this hillside taunts creatures haunting the grounds as caretakers of the Willoughby estate.
+- EXILE HILL: Banished from mortality, creatures haunt the grounds as caretakers of the Willoughby estate.

 - COLOSSUS—BACKWARDS!
 (A Fright Fest Exclusive).
 Experience one of the largest, most celebrated coasters in the world – BACKWARDS!
 That’s right, back by popular demand.
 Travel nearly one mile on this dual track wooden coaster all while sitting completely backwards!